raspberrypi/documentation/glossary.md

 - **MSD** - Amoungst other things, a Mass Storage Device such as an SD card or hard disk drive.
 - **NAND** - A NAND gate is a logic gate, specifically an inverted AND gate. https://en.wikipedia.org/wiki/NAND_gate.
 Can also refer to a type of flash memory that uses NAND logic.
 - **OTP** - One Time Programmable.
 A type of memory that can only be programmed one, and retains the programmed data after power off.
 Can be used for serial numbers etc.
-- **raspi-config** - A command line tool for configuring Raspbian's operating system features
+- **raspi-config** - A command line tool for configuring Raspbian's operating system features.
+See the [Official Documentation](https://www.raspberrypi.org/documentation/configuration/raspi-config.md)
 - **raspivid, raspistill, raspiyuv, raspividyuv** - A set of applications to run the Raspberry Pi camera in various modes.
-See https://www.raspberrypi.org/documentation/raspbian/applications/camera.md
+See the [Official Documentation](https://www.raspberrypi.org/documentation/raspbian/applications/camera.md)
 - **Raspberry Pi Configuration Tool (rcgui)** - A graphical equivalent of `raspi-config`
 - **Raspberry Pi Desktop** - A version of the LXDE desktop environment, specifically trailored to the Raspberry Pi (Used to be called Pixel)
+- **SoC** - System-on-chip, an integrated circuit that integrates all components of a computer
 - **SPI** - Serial Peripheral Interface bus, a synchronous serial communication interface specification used for short distance communication
-- **SoC** - System-on-chip, an integrated circuit that integrates all components of a computer
+- **SSH** - Stands for Secure Shell, a cryptographic network protocol for operating network services securely over an unsecured network.
+See https://en.wikipedia.org/wiki/Secure_Shell and the [Official Documentation](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md)
 - **TP1/TP2** - Test points.
 - **UART** - Universal Asynchronous Receiver-Transmitter, a protocol for asynchronous serial communication in which the data format and transmission speeds are configurable
+- **VNC** - A graphical desktop sharing system that uses the Remote Frame Buffer protocol (RFB) to remotely control another computer.
+See the [Official Documentation](https://www.raspberrypi.org/documentation/remote-access/vnc/README.md)
 - **Volts (V)** - SI derived unit for Electrical Potential Difference.
 See https://en.wikipedia.org/wiki/Volt
 - **vcgencmd** - A Raspberry Pi specific tool for communicating with the Videocore4 GPU on the Raspberry Pi.